zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** RemoveMyMetadata([RemoveMyMetadataRequest](#removemymetadatarequest))
 [RemoveMyMetadataResponse](#removemymetadataresponse)

-Removes a user meta data by key to the authorized user
+Removes a user metadata by key to the authorized user